-Planning to Use the Work of Experts or of Other Practitioners (Ref: Para.
+Planning to Use a Practitioner's Expert or Another Practitioner (Ref: Para.
 19(e))

-A42.
+- A42.
 The engagement may be performed by a multi-disciplinary team that includes one or more experts, particularly on relatively complex engagements when specialist competence in the quantification and reporting of emissions is likely to be required (see paragraph A19).
-HKSAE 3000 contains a number of requirements with respect to using the work of an expert that may need to be considered at the planning stage when ascertaining the nature, timing and extent of resources necessary to perform the engagement.18
+HKSAE 3000 (Revised) contains a number of requirements with respect to using the work of an expert that may need to be considered at the planning stage when ascertaining the nature, timing and extent of resources necessary to perform the engagement. - A43.
+The work of another practitioner may be used in relation to, for example, a factory or other form of facility at a remote location; a subsidiary, division or branch in a foreign jurisdiction; or a joint venture or associate.
+Relevant considerations when the engagement team plans to request another practitioner to perform work on information to be included in the GHG statement may include: